Ifunanyachi Achara: College career

 After high school, Achara attended Georgetown University and played four seasons with the Hoyas in the Big East Conference of the NCAA.
 He was plagued by injuries throughout his four seasons causing him to miss several games each season.
 In his junior season, Achara was a First Team All-Big East honoree and a Second Team All-East Region selection.
 In 2019, he was named a team captain in his senior season, helping them win the 2019 NCAA title, which was the school's first national championship in its program history, and was named to the All-Big East Second Team.
 Over his four-year career with the Hoyas, he scored 21 goals and seven assists in 55 games.

 Club career

-GPS Portland Phoenix
+Semi-professional

 Achara appeared for USL PDL side GPS Portland Phoenix in 2016 where he scored six goals in eight matches and helped lead them to win the PDL Northeast Division.